AdobeDocs/marketo.en/help/marketo/product-docs/adobe-experience-cloud-integrations/adobe-experience-cloud-integrations-overview.md

 >[!NOTE]
 >
->The integrations, which include Audience Manager and Adobe Real-Time CDP Marketo Connecter, can require mapping of the IMS org in Marketo Engage.
+>The integrations, which include Audience Manager and [!DNL Adobe Real-Time CDP Marketo Connecter], can require mapping of the IMS org in Marketo Engage.
 [Learn how to set up Adobe organization mapping](/help/marketo/product-docs/adobe-experience-cloud-integrations/set-up-adobe-organization-mapping.md){target="_blank"}.

 ## Adobe Experience Cloud Integrations {#adobe-experience-cloud-integrations}